 In November 2015, the FASB issued ASU No. 2015-17 ("ASU 2015-17"), Income Taxes.
 To simplify the presentation of deferred income taxes, ASU 2015-17 requires that deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position, applicable to all entities that present a classified statement of financial position.
 The guidance is effective for annual periods beginning after December 15, 2016.
 Early adoption is permitted.
-While the Company is still assessing the impact on its consolidated financial statements of adopting this standard, it does not believe that the adoption of this guidance will have a material impact on its consolidated financial statements.
+The Company will adopt ASU 2015-17 on January 1, 2017, and does not expect the adoption of this standard will have a material impact on its consolidated financial statements.